-When a severely damaged tooth no longer serves to be healthy among the rest will require a procedure known as tooth extraction.
+When a severely damaged tooth can no longer be saved and restored, it will require a procedure known as tooth extraction.
 A tooth extraction typically involves getting rid of the damaged tooth along with its root from the gum.
 Tooth extractions are a vital procedure for inserting restorations to replace the lost tooth.

-It is important to remove wisdom teeth when there is no room for the teeth to grow.
-This may lead to pain, swelling or even impacted teeth.
-With sedation, we can perform wisdom teeth extraction surgery to save you the pain that these teeth may cause.
+In the case of problematic wisdom teeth, it is important to remove these teeth when there is no room for the teeth to grow.
+This may lead to pain, swelling, or even impacted teeth.
+With sedation, we can perform wisdom teeth extraction surgery to save you the pain these teeth may cause.
 Ask us what we can do to help alleviate your fears and concerns about this procedure.

 Any diagnosis will start with an examination.
 Dentists will first plan out the procedure by taking an X-ray.
 Accordingly, your dentist will plan the procedure for extraction.

 An extraction may be done in two ways: